Bean-Pringles/CPlus/README.md

 </div>

 <p>
 C+ is a language that compiles directly to C. It maintains C's power while making it easier to understand and read.
 With one-to-one line translation, experienced C developers can translate their code into C+ with ease.
 The compiler, written in Python, has helpful and descriptive error messages to help the average developer.
-C+ is designed to get new people into C without the headaches but with the power.
+C+ is designed to get new people into C without the headaches, but with the power.
 Let's see what you can make!
 </p>

 <h1>Table Of Contents:</h1>